- Heat Stress

 Farm work is hard work.
 Farm workers perform repetitive picking motions, bend over for hours at a time, lift heavy buckets of produce, and operate machinery like tractors, pesticide applicators, and fruit pickers that can lead to mishaps and injuries on the job.

 For these and other reasons, agriculture is one of the most dangerous occupations in the United States.
 According to the Centers for Disease Control and Prevention, 410 farmers and farm workers died from a work-related injury in 2019, resulting in a fatality rate of 19.4 deaths per 100,000 workers.

 In addition to physically demanding labor and dangerous machinery, heat and sun exposure make agricultural work especially dangerous.
-When farm workers work all day under the sun without taking adequate water or shade breaks, they face heat-related illnesses such as nausea, dizziness, heat exhaustion, heat stroke, dehydration, and even death.
+When farm workers work all day without taking adequate water or shade breaks, they face heat-related illnesses such as heat exhaustion, heat stroke, dehydration, and even death.

 Among farm workers, heat stroke is the leading cause of work-related death.
 According to the Centers for Disease Control and Prevention, farmworkers die from heat-related illness at a rate 20 times greater than the rest of the U.S. civilian workers.
 From 1992-2017, excessive heat exposure killed 815 U.S. workers and seriously injured over 70,000.
 However, these numbers have been historically underreported, and governmental institutions no longer record the number of deaths from year to year.
-But with temperatures on the rise, researchers believe heat-related illnesses will only increase if not properly addressed.
+But with heat waves increasing in length and intensity, researchers believe heat-related illnesses will also increase if not properly addressed.

 By law, the only state that requires water and shade break is California.
 However, even in California, these laws do not do enough to protect workers.
 In 2016, the Cal/OSHA agency reported that only about 74 percent of the agricultural employers complied with the Heat Illness Prevention standard.
 Furthermore, because farm workers usually get paid by the quantity of produce they harvest, they face economic pressure to skip shade or water breaks in order to earn more money.